sergiocasero/RevealFAB/README.md

 # RevealFAB

-RevealFAB is a simple custom view that provide you intents between activities with ripple animation.
+RevealFAB is a simple custom view that provides you intents between activities with ripple animation.

 ## Install
 Add the repository to your top build.gradle: